 - The male main characters are often blatantly sexist.
 They can’t be alpha men, but at least they’re not women.
 Asexual archetypes are also pretty common.

 - Within the subculture there will be constant jostling for hierarchy.
 This serves to show the audience that the human wish for power and social capital is a part of the human condition, and happens at every level.
 These stories remind us that whatever power battle we are involved in, it looks ridiculous to anyone with a wider, birds’ eye view.
 Such comedies lend themselves well to dark commentary on death, because the audience asks, What am I doing with my life?
-Are my interpersonal battles life and death matters?
+Are my daily interpersonal battles life and death matters?

 As mentioned in the interview above, others have pointed out that each of the men fulfils a role within the ‘family’ of friends.
 ‘We were family to Mo when he was up at the Royal…’